MatthewReid854/reliability/docs/Datasets.rst

 Datasets
 ''''''''

 There are a few datasets that have been included with reliability that users may find useful for testing and experimenting.
 While this list is currently small, expect it to increase significantly over time.
-Within ``reliability.Datasets`` the following datasets are available:
+Within `reliability.Datasets` the following datasets are available:

 **Standard datasets**

 - automotive - 10 failures, 21 right censored.
 It is used in `this example <https://reliability.readthedocs.io/en/latest/Kaplan-Meier%20estimate%20of%20reliability.html>`_
+- mileage - 100 failures with no right censoring.
+It is used in the examples for `KStest <https://reliability.readthedocs.io/en/latest/Kolmogorov-Smirnov%20test.html>`_ and `chi2test <https://reliability.readthedocs.io/en/latest/Chi-squared%20test.html>`_.
 - defective_sample - 1350 failures, 12296 right censored.
 It exhibits the behavior of a defective sample (also known as Limited failure population or Defective subpopulation).
+- mixture - 71 failures, 3320 right censored.
+This is best modelled using a mixture model.
 - electronics - 10 failures, 4072 right censored.
 It is used in `this example <https://reliability.readthedocs.io/en/latest/Fitting%20a%20specific%20distribution%20to%20data.html#using-fit-weibull-2p-grouped-for-large-data-sets>`_.
-- mileage - 100 failures with no right censoring.
-It is used in the examples for `KStest <https://reliability.readthedocs.io/en/latest/Kolmogorov-Smirnov%20test.html>`_ and `chi2test <https://reliability.readthedocs.io/en/latest/Chi-squared%20test.html>`_.

 **ALT Datasets**

 - ALT_temperature - conducted at 3 temperatures.
 35 failures, 102 right censored.
 For example usage of many of the ALT Datasets see the `examples here <https://reliability.readthedocs.io/en/latest/Fitting%20a%20model%20to%20ALT%20data.html>`_.
 - ALT_temperature2 - conducted at 4 temperatures.
 40 failures, 20 right censored.
 - ALT_temperature3 - conducted at 3 temperatures.
 30 failures, 0 right censored.
+- ALT_temperature4 - conducted at 3 temperatures.
+20 failures, 0 right censored.
 - ALT_load - conducted at 3 loads.
 20 failures, 0 censored.
 - ALT_load2 - conducted at 3 loads.
 13 failures, 5 right censored.
 - ALT_temperature_voltage - conducted at 2 different temperatures and 2 different voltages.
 12 failures, 0 right censored.